-The government has decided to transfer ownership of private sewers and drains that connect to the public sewer system over to the water and sewage companies in England and Wales.
+The government has decided to change rules on sewer ownership, transferring ownership of private sewers and drains that connect to the public sewer system over to the water and sewage companies in England and Wales.
 Transfer will be automatic unless the existing owners object.

 The law that implements the change, the Water Industry (Schemes for Adoption of Private Sewers) Regulations, came into force on 1 July and, on 1 October, all privately owned sewers and drains which drained into an existing public sewer on 1 July 2011 will automatically transfer ownership.
 After 1 October, water and sewage companies will own and be responsible for maintenance of these sewers and drains, which serve both residential and commercial properties.

 The change in sewer ownership has been brought about because currently some customers are not only paying the companies for sewerage services but are also responsible themselves for the upkeep of private sewers serving their properties.
 They are, in effect, paying twice for the service and, in doing so, are effectively subsidising all those who are not served by private sewers.

 The change has also been introduced to reduce the problem of uncertainty about use of private sewers and drains, and who is responsible for their maintenance.